FranCali/MatrixMultiplication/README.md

 1. Weak scaling:<br>
 ![image](https://drive.google.com/uc?export=view&id=1sJhACQfKuRMDPP4MNwzZvQ29LWSwDlI2)
+The workload assigned to a single processing element is A: 512 x 512, B: 512 x 5012

 2. Weak scaling efficiency: <br>
 If the amount of time to complete a work unit with 1 processing element is t1, and the amount of time to complete N of the same work units with N processing elements is tN, the weak scaling efficiency (as a percentage of linear) is given as: **( t1 / tN ) * 100%**